CYST084/_PyTorch-for-Deep-Learning---Machine-Learning/README.md

 ## PyTorch for Deep Learning & Machine Learning

-This repository provides a reimplementation of concepts from the PyTorch for Deep Learning & Machine Learning course.
-It offers a practical exploration of PyTorch functionalities through Notebooks.
+This repository contains a collection of Jupyter Notebooks implementing concepts and exercises *(mostly from PyTorch for Deep Learning course by Daniel Bourke)*.
+The notebooks offer a practical and interactive approach to mastering PyTorch for various deep learning tasks.

 **Topics Covered:**

-- PyTorch fundamentals
+- **PyTorch Fundamentals:** Dive into tensors, tensor operations, and automatic differentiation – the building blocks of deep learning with PyTorch.
+- **Neural Networks:** Building neural networks from scratch, understanding layers and activation functions
+- **Image Classification:** Working with convolutional neural networks (CNNs), the powerhouse behind image recognition, training your own image classifiers
+- **Natural Language Processing (NLP):** Exploring recurrent neural networks (RNNs) and other NLP techniques
+- **Model Training and Evaluation:** Grasp the essentials of Optimizers, loss functions, training loops and evaluating model performance.
+- **Advanced Concepts:** Go beyond the basics with Transfer learning, model deployment, and more..

 - Neural network training
 - Advanced deep learning concepts